pablochacin/operator-sh/README.md

 The operator process consists of two sub-processes:
 * watch: connects to the K8s cluster and watches for events on an object type, sending the events to a queue as a json object.
 * process: reads events from the queue and process them sequentially.
 Each event is parsed and converted to a series of environment variables, as described en the section `Json Parsing`.
 These variables are used to initialize the environment for the event handling scripts.
 * event handlers: each event type (ADDED, MODIFIED, DELETED) is handled by an external script provided by the user.
+The script name's must match the event type but in all-lowercases (e.g. `added`).
 This scripts are executed as sub-processes and received an environment with the content of the event and other setup information (for example, the path to the kubeconfig file to connect to the cluster)

 ### Json parsing